 The SEEE Seminar Series presents its Spring, 2014, Seminar, Post-secondary Online STEM Education: Promise or Problem?, on Monday, April 28, at the SDG&E Energy Innovation Center, 4760 Clairemont Mesa Blvd., San Diego, CA 92117--see http://maps.google.com/maps? .

 REGISTER here ASAP!
 Please register each participant separately.
 Attendance is free--A voluntary donation of $10 to offset expenses is welcomed at the door.

-Educators from various schools and organizations will share their successes and challenges regarding online K-12 STEM teaching and learning.
-The seminar will engage participants in thinking about new advances in flipped classrooms, hybrid approaches, fully online learning, and online supplemental instruction for a range of students including gifted and talented, English Language learners, and students who need extra support.
-The first half of the seminar will be devoted to a "poster session" to meet and talk with contributing educators, along with time for networking with colleagues who are working in areas of mutual interest.
-This will be followed by an invited speaker and a moderated panel discussion.
+Educators from various schools and organizations will share their successes and challenges in online STEM courses.
+The seminar will engage participants in thinking about trends in online education, including MOOCS (massive open online courses), hybrid approaches, fully online learning, and online supplemental instruction in a range of courses.
+The first part of the seminar will be devoted to interacting with contributing educators who are working in areas of mutual interest.
+This will be followed by an invited speaker and a moderated discussion.

 4:00 pm Reception and Exhibits